Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Analysis and construction of core subroutines

 \section{Analysis and construction of core subroutines}

 In this section we construct the core subroutines that are needed to realize the quantum circuit provided in Fig. \ref{fig:overlap-circuit}.
 First, we show how to block encode a generic matrix satisfying Eq. \eqref{eq:A^2-simple}.
-We then show how to block encode {the square root matrix} $\mathcal{A}$ for {Schr\"odinger-type operators $\mathcal{H}_{\beta}$ in the form of Eq.~\eqref{eq:FP_selfadjoint})} in first quantization and detail the block encodings of the individual terms that make up the block matrix encoding the square root.
+We then show how to block encode {the square root matrix} $\mathcal{A}$ for {Schr\"odinger-type operators $\mathcal{H}_{\beta}$ in the form of Eq.~\eqref{eq:FP_selfadjoint})} in first quantization, treating polynomial pair potentials directly and extending the construction to physically motivated singular pair potentials via a smoothed surrogate, and detail the block encodings of the individual terms that make up the block matrix encoding the square root.
 We then provide a scheme to efficiently construct the propagator using a multiplexed version of QSP combined with the Gaussian-LCHS method.
 To conclude this section, we bound the sampling costs as well as the sources of error in the method.